eldarko/epolymorph/README.md

     get({?MODULE, Module,Instance}, Key, Value) ->
         Module:get(Instance, Key, Value).

-Also it generates exported function `create/2` which expects the name of the module implementing `epolymorph_instance_spec` as a first parameter and arbitrary data passed to the implementation factory method as a second parameter.
+Also it generates exported functions `create/2` which expects the name of the module implementing `epolymorph_instance_spec` as a first parameter and arbitrary data passed to the implementation factory method as a second parameter. `delete/1` is also generated as opposite to `create/2`.

      create(Module, Arg) ->
         case Module:epolymorph_create(Arg) of